There are numerous types of massage. These can include:

 How does Osteopathy differ?

-Before any treatment is administered Osteopaths must have a working diagnosis, hence before any soft tissue treatment a thorough case history is taken followed by any relevant medical examinations such as respiratory, cardiovascular, orthopedic or neurological screens.
+Before any treatment is administered Osteopaths must have a working diagnosis, hence before any soft tissue treatment techniques are carried out, a thorough case history is taken, followed by any relevant medical examinations such as respiratory, cardiovascular, orthopaedic or neurological screens.